 - - - - - - - - ~ - - -

-These times are still strange. o_O If you have any inspiring quotes and/or advice about sadness, farewells, friendships, and/or Aztecs, I'd love to hear them.
+These times are still strange. o_O If you have any inspiring quotes and/or advice about sadness, farewells,

 *sighs* What with the sadnesses of the aforementioned three things and the compounding frustrations of overloads of schoolwork, papers, deadlines, and information, this situation becomes evermore unpleasant.
 Sometimes I just want to vanish into a French monastery and become a nun, or maybe a part-time Russian Communist spy.
 Or perhaps move into the forest and become a librarian/warrior/hermit.
 If I disappear one of these days, know that Whisper the spy has donned the black robes and obliterated herself from the face of the earth and all its social quandaries.